laradumps/laradumps-docs/docs/laravel/debug/usage.md

 By default, LaraDumps Desktop App will be invoked and gain focus whenever a new dump is received.

-If this is not what you want, simply disable the [Auto-Invoke](laravel/get-started/configuration?id=auto-invoke) feature.
+If this is not what you want, you may disable the [Auto-Invoke](laravel/get-started/configuration?id=auto-invoke) feature.

 Alternatively, just use the `dsq()` method and send a quiet dump.
 This will not invoke the App.